sinanozaydin/sinanozaydin.github.io/_pages/about.md

 About Me
 ======
 Hello!
-I am a PhD candidate at Macquarie University.
+I am Earth scientist at Macquarie University.
 My research focuses on detailed interpretations of magnetotelluric models of the mantle.
 I do this by utilising the knowledge I acquired from 3D magnetotelluric modelling, experimental petrology and geochemical data.

 Blog Posts
 ======